 Likes have always been a fraudulent currency.
 Anyone can buy them.
 Looking at other metrics, such as comments is much more interesting in terms of community building.

-Yamamoto top – JCrew jeans and flat shoes – Chanel flat shoes – Louis Vuitton tote bag
+Yamamoto top – JCrew jeans and flat shoes – Chanel sunglasses – Louis Vuitton tote bag